RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 alwaysopen: false
 categories: ["RI"]
 ---
-While RedisInsight can monitor the health of your databases, here are some tips to increase memory efficiency in Redis:
+While RedisInsight can monitor the health of your databases, here are some tips to increase memory efficiency in Redis.

+To get the best performance out of your databases, make sure you are using the latest Redis version.

 ## Avoid Dynamic Lua Script